Time saving for father and son

 This is the first time Harry has bought a Fendt and explained that it was one the easiest deals he had ever done!

-Black Edition Fendt 724 - Mike Swinnerton from Swinnerton Contrators
+Black Edition Fendt 724

 Swinnerton’s Contracting was started by the Swinnerton family over 15 years ago after the sale of their family farm.
 Originally, starting out using New Holland tractors they moved towards John Deere and are now using a selection of Fendt machines alongside their John Deere, after having one on demo and falling in love with it.
 There most recent Fendt purchase being the Black Edition 724.